csanmartink/Getting-and-Cleaning-Data-Assignment/codebook.md

 Description
 -----------

-Additional information about the variables, data and transformations used in the course project for the Johns Hopkins Getting and Cleaning Data course.
+Additional information about the tidy variable used in the course project for the Johns Hopkins Getting and Cleaning Data course.

 Source Data
 -----------